tprasadtp/go-githubapp/examples/app-token/README.md

 ## Example Usage

-To obtain installation access token for all the repos,
+To obtain installation access token for all the repos run the following.

 ```
 go run github.com/tprasadtp/go-githubapp/examples/app-token@latest \